tinsae-ghilay/tinsae-ghilay.github.io/README.md

   }
   ```

+ #####important!!
- !! important, if you change class names in CSS , their names should also be changed in the Calendar class at Calendar.js
+ if you change class names in CSS , their names should also be changed in the Calendar class at Calendar.js
  and then in html.

   additional CSS classe that you can add are ,